There are two places where indexes to birth, marriage and death certificates are held:

 Pioneered by the Family History Society of Cheshire, a team of volunteers has been working for nine years now, with the co-operation of the staff at Tameside Register Office, towards getting all the Birth, Marriage and Death indexes for the whole of the Tameside area available for searching on-line via the Cheshire BMD project.
 The Cheshire BMD Project aims to make its indexes the most accurate source anywhere because they are checked against the original entries in the original registers.
 This local project also includes significantly more information than the national one, therefore helping to avoid applying for the wrong certificates.

-All marriages, totalling more than 250,000, which occurred in any Tameside Churches and Chapels and all Civil Marriages up until 1974 are now on-line.
-In addition all Civil Marriages and those which took place in Church of England Churches are complete up until 2009.
+All marriages, totalling more than 250,000, which occurred in any Tameside Churches and Chapels and all Civil Marriages are now on-line.
 The Cheshire BMD project provides details of both parties to the marriage and where possible where it actually took place.
 The national GRO indexes don't give both surnames until 1912, nor do they give you any clues as to venue.

 For much more detail about marriage venues in Tameside and for the rules about where marriages could take place under civil registration click here to see a complete list of Marriage Registers held at Tameside Register Office.